openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 ### Multiple Inheritance and Subclassing of Generic Implementations

 Concrete implementation classes are free to inherit from multiple generic base classes.
-This pattern is particularly useful when the overall functionality of a component can be naturally split into slices (e.g. methods that support WiFi and methods that support Thread).
-Each such slice can then be implemented by a distinct base class which ends up being composed together with other base classes in the final implementation class.
+This pattern is particularly useful when the overall functionality of a component can be naturally split into independent slices (e.g. methods that support WiFi and methods that support Thread).
+Each such slice can then be implemented by a distinct base class which ends up being composed together with other base classes in the final implementation.

 ```cpp
 /** Concrete implementation of ConfigurationManager component for specific platform